ScottHuangZL/yii2-google-chart/README.md

 Google Chart
 ============
-A wraper for google chart
+A wrapper for google charts

 Installation
 ------------